saeed-sufi/JS_Learning/README.md

 * The `Map` method is perfect when you want to create a new array that is based on another array.

 * "Scope" is the biggest source of confusion regarding variables and "context" is the biggest source of confusion regarding objects.

+* "Scope" is like a one way street.
+The traffic only flows in one direction.
+Code can reach outwards to access a variable but it cannot reach inwards.

+* "let" uses a block scope whereas "var" uses a function scope.

+* The `this` keyword points towards the object that is executing the current function.

+* What `this` keyword points towards, changes depending on the "context".

+Learn javascript: Full stack from scratch
+Brad Schiff